icon-bg

 Once the scanning process is complete, some devices may appear in the program as stubs.
 These are created for computers that were found in Active Directory but were not scanned.
 Only basic information will be displayed for such computers, including the description, location, and OS version.
 These stubs can be rescanned later to obtain complete information.

-If you're looking for a comprehensive solution for Active Directory inventory of computers, Total Network Inventory 6 Professional is the perfect choice.
-With its advanced features and intuitive interface, Total Network Inventory makes it easy to keep track of all the devices on your network and ensure that your IT infrastructure is secure, compliant, and optimized for performance.
+If you are looking for a comprehensive solution for Active Directory inventory of computers, Total Network Inventory 6 Professional is the perfect choice.
+With its advanced features and intuitive interface, TNI makes it easy to keep track of all the devices on your network and ensure that your IT infrastructure is secure, compliant, and optimized for performance.

 Some of the key features of TNI 6 Professional include: